 Over the past few decades, enrollment in the Montana University System by state residents has been flat or declining at all 14 campuses.
 While University System budgets have exploded, almost all growth in state University enrollment has come from out-of-state residents, graduate students and students receiving tuition waivers.

 It is no coincidence that a Washington D.C. lobbying firm has already been hired to convince Montanans to raise their own taxes.

 Corporations like Glacier Bancorp and Blue Cross Blue Shield of Montana have already filed paperwork and promised to spend $1.5 million in 2018.
 What do they have to gain?

 The University System employs thousands of workers who have great pensions, hours, benefits, time off, sick leave etc. For insurance companies, pension managers, banks, etc there is millions to be made by maintaining better pay and benefits for University employees.

 Banks and contractors also make millions off bonding projects, fees and construction.
 In Bozeman a local contractor even threatened to donate huge sums to politicians who would not agree to borrow money to continue large scale construction projects they would profit from.

-The University is big business with everyone from banks to insurance companies to corporations getting rich, all from the wallets of state taxpayers.
+The University is big business with everyone from banks to insurance companies to corporations getting rich, all from the wallets of state taxpayers and students.